Table of Contents Show

 Detailed Perspective Drawings

 Architectural sketches captivate with their ability to transform concepts into visually compelling designs.
-Let’s explore a variety of sketches that showcase unique approaches and creative techniques.
+The examples below show a range of approaches and creative techniques used in real projects.

 Iconic Landmark Sketches

-Sketches of landmarks demonstrate how architects interpret monumental structures.
-For example, Le Corbusier’s sketches of Chandigarh capture the simplicity and modernism of post-colonial India.
-Similarly, the Eiffel Tower rendered in quick ink drawings highlights its intricate lattice structure.
-Freehand sketching of landmarks focuses on essential elements like silhouette and iconic form, maintaining their recognizable essence.
+Sketches of landmarks show how architects interpret monumental structures.
+Le Corbusier’s pencil and coloured pencil sketches for the Governor’s Palace in Chandigarh, drawn between 24 and 28 May 1953, capture the simplicity and modernism of post-colonial India in less than a week of focused work.
+Similarly, the Eiffel Tower rendered in quick ink drawings highlights its detailed lattice structure.
+Freehand sketching of landmarks focuses on essential elements like silhouette and iconic form, keeping their recognizable essence intact.

 Modern Residential Space Concepts

-Residential sketches often emphasize functionality paired with aesthetic appeal.
-Frank Lloyd Wright’s rough pencil sketches for Usonian homes reflect harmony with the environment while maintaining a minimalist design.
+Residential sketches often emphasize function paired with aesthetic appeal.
+Frank Lloyd Wright’s rough pencil sketches for Usonian homes reflect harmony with the environment while keeping a minimalist design.
 Contemporary concept sketches for open-plan spaces use clean linework to represent flexibility and brightness.
-Such designs often highlight practical aspects like natural light flow and spatial balance, crucial for livable modern homes.
+Such designs often highlight practical aspects like natural light flow and spatial balance, which are critical for livable modern homes.

 Urban Landscape Visualizations